cbdonohue/Ear-itation-Station/README.md

 ## Notes

-- The original n8n workflow had social media upload functionality (currently disabled)
 - All API calls include proper rate limiting and error handling
-- The script follows the exact same logic flow as the n8n workflow
 - Results are logged to console with full metadata for easy tracking